lukejharmon/lanyon/chapters_preref/chapter4_fitbm_pre.md

 ## Section 4.1: Introduction

 Mammals come in a wide variety of shapes and sizes.
 Some species are incredibly tiny.
 For example, the bumblebee bat, weighing in at 2 g, competes for the title of smallest mammal with the slightly lighter (but also slightly longer) Etruscan shrew [@Hill1974-jf].
 Other species are huge, as anyone who has encountered a blue whale knows.
 Body size is important as a biological variable because it predicts so many other aspect of an animal’s life, from the physiology of heat exchange to the biomechanics of locomotion.
 Thus, the rate at which body size evolves is of great interest among mammalian biologists.
-Throughout this chapter, I will discuss the evolution of body size (and, eventually, territory size) across different species of mammals.
+Throughout this chapter, I will discuss the evolution of body size across different species of mammals.
 The data I will analyze is taken from Garland [-@Garland1992-kv].

 Sometimes one might be interested in calculating the rate of evolution of a particular character like body size in a certain clade, say, mammals.
 You have a phylogenetic tree with branch lengths that are proportional to time, and data on the phenotypes of species on the tips of that tree.
 It is usually a good idea to log-transform your data if they involve a measurement from a living thing (see Box 4.1, below).
 If we assume that the character has been evolving under a Brownian motion model, we have two parameters to estimate: $\bar{z}(0)$, the starting value for the Brownian motion model – equivalent to the ancestral state of the character at the root of the tree – and $\sigma^2$, the diffusion rate of the character.
 It is this latter parameter that is commonly considered as the rate of evolution for comparative approaches<a name="footnote4.1_back">[$^1$](#footnote4.1)</a>.